Helpful information about COVID-19 Coronovirus

 How are you ensuring the safety of your more vulnerable patients?

 We are taking every precaution to particularly ensure the safety of our more vulnerable patients.
-Patients age 65 or over must give special consideration as to whether their problem warrants leaving their homes at this time to come to the office.

 Are you offering virtual visits?